4) Changing an immutable database

 In part 3, we learned how to insert historical data into XTDB.

-In this part, we will understand how to update past data, but we will also learn how to access the raw, un-changed data also.
+In this part, we will see how to update past data while still being able to access the raw, unchanged data.

 First, let’s insert three versions of the same product into different points in the past with three different prices: